 - 18 unique things to do in England

 - The ultimate guide to planning a UK road trip

 The best things to do and see in Devon, England

 1. Hike part of (or all of!) the South West Coastal Path.

+First up on the best things to do in Devon is… of course the South West Coastal Path.
 This is the longest National Trail in the UK, starting in Minehead in Somerset, going along the North Devon coast (past the famous Valley of the Rocks), right the way round the coast of Cornwall, continuing along the South Devon coast and finishing in Poole Harbour, Dorset.

 2. Enjoy the green space and fresh air in the AONBs.

 Devon is home to 5 Areas of Outstanding Natural Beauty (AONB): South Devon AONB, North Devon Coast AONB, East Devon AONB, Tamar Valley AONB and Blackdown Hills AONB.
 One of the best things to do in Devon is to grab a pair of walking boots and enjoy the rolling hills and stunning views.

 One of the best things to do in Devon is to get an adrenaline kick in the beautiful outdoors!
 All across Devon, in areas such as Exmoor, Salcombe, Torquay, Paignton and Dartmouth, there are outdoor adventure companies that promise an active day out!
 Whether you want to try climbing, abseiling, a Via Ferrata, gorge walking or caving, there’s plenty of adventure to be had in Devon!